Viktotovich/penguino/BACKLOG.md

 # Backlog

-[ ] Chakra UI to build most of the frontend interactivity + components [ ] CMS system for managing the content with admin login, news + blogs [ ] Login + Auth system for new users, ability to moderate posts, authorization middleware based on roles. **Google auth mandatory**
+[ ] Shadcn to build most of the frontend interactivity + components [ ] CMS system for managing the content with admin login, news + blogs [ ] Login + Auth system for new users, ability to moderate posts, authorization middleware based on roles. **Google auth mandatory**